fgnt/sms_wsj/README.md

 ![Example ID](doc/images/room.svg)

-At the moment this repository is still under construction

 This repository includes the scripts required to create the sms_wsj database and a baseline ASR system using KALDI (http://github.com/kaldi-asr/kaldi).